humphrey-and-the-machine/inspec-z/README.md

 An example configuration and data files are provided.

 1. Edit or create the `yaml` configuration file in `config_files` folder.
 - Set up the file paths and file names.
+To follow the example replace `/path/to/` with the path to the folder containing the `inspec-z` code.
 - Change the selection of the sample to be inspected.

 2. Prepare catalog: `python prepare_catalog.py`.